Clooney, Streep open refugee-focused Berlin film fest

 The 11-day Berlinale, one of the top three cinema showcases in Europe along with Cannes and Venice, will start with a gala screening of "Hail, Caesar!", Joel and Ethan Coens' tribute to Tinseltown's 1950s golden age.

 Clooney, who plays a dimwit actor in what the brothers have called the third in their "Numbskull Trilogy" with the heartthrob, is expected on the red carpet with his wife Amal and co-stars Channing Tatum and Tilda Swinton.

-"Hail, Caesar!" which opened in the United States last week is screening out of competition at the festival.
+"Hail, Caesar!" which opened in the United States last week to rave reviews but modest box office returns, is screening out of competition at the festival.

-Streep, who is serving as this year's jury president in judging 18 contenders from around the world, underlined the tough task ahead in picking one film above another.
+Streep is serving as this year's jury president, judging 18 contenders from around the world.

 - Back to the roots -

-As Europe endures the largest refugee influx since World War II, with 1.1 million asylum seekers arriving in Germany last year, the theme of migration will be omnipresent at the festival.
+As Europe endures the largest refugee influx since World War II, with 1.1 million asylum seekers arriving in Germany last year, the theme of migration will be front and centre at the event.

 Italian documentary director Gianfranco Rosi, who picked up top honours in Venice three years ago, will enter the competition with "Fire at Sea" about Lampedusa, a Mediterranean island on the front line of the crisis.

-It will join another dozen films in the festival's sprawling sidebar sections looking at the impact of mass displacement.
+It will join another dozen films in the festival's sprawling sidebar sections looking at the impact of mass displacement in a globalised world.